Anchor Packing Company

 Garlock Sealing Technologies acquired Anchor in 1987, making it a subsidiary that lasted until 1994.
 At that point, it stopped making any products.
 Garlock eventually filed for bankruptcy and set up a trust to compensate victims of asbestos exposure.

 Anchor’s main products included sealing components, like packing and gaskets.
 It supplied several industries, including plumbing, shipbuilding, chemical plants, oil refineries, paper and pulp plants, construction, semiconductor plants, and power companies.

 The products Anchor made were often used in high-heat environments.
 They needed to be able to insulate against heat, withstand high temperatures, and protect against fire.
 For decades, Anchor used asbestos for these properties.
 Anchor made two main types of asbestos-containing products:

 - Asbestos packing

 These products came with several different brands and names, including:

 - Silent Grip

 Anchor Packing manufactured these products using asbestos.
 This means the company’s own employees faced a significant risk of exposure.
 They handled and worked with the material and may have breathed in loose fibers.

 The products also went out to many other industries and workplaces.
-Anyone working in facilities with these Anchor products also ran the risk of being exposed.
+Anyone working in facilities with these Anchor products also ran the risk of being exposed and getting sick with diseases like mesothelioma.
 Those at the greatest risk installed, removed, or repaired and maintained the Anchor sealing gaskets and packing.
 This includes workers in: